200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-17-WeatherSupplementAStorytellingPrinciple.md

-In framing scenes, an oft-overlooked element is the weather and its power to invoke the spirit of a game’s trajectory, reflect tensions between characters, inspire players.
+In framing scenes, an oft-overlooked element is the weather and its power to invoke the spirit of a gameâ€™s trajectory, reflect tensions between characters, inspire players.

-This simple supplement formalizes an approach which will invigorate a scene - imbue it with a story’s themes.
-React to, or foreshadow, a game’s arc.
+This simple supplement formalizes an approach which will invigorate a scene - imbue it with a storyâ€™s themes.
+React to, or foreshadow, a gameâ€™s arc.

 When describing your scene, choose an Approach;
-Choose whichever fits the story’s continuity, but also remember that an abrupt change in weather may itself be a dramatic move.
+Choose whichever fits the storyâ€™s continuity, but also remember that an abrupt change in weather may itself be a dramatic move.